anonwins/monero-block-scanner-php/README.md

 1. **View Tag Filtering:** Each output is tagged (1-byte) with a value predicted by `H("view_tag" || derivation || output_index)`.
 Non-matches are immediately skipped—this avoids 99.6% of work.
 2. **Key Recovery:** For candidate outputs, the subaddress public spend key is reconstructed from output commitments and your view key.
-3. **Ownership Check:** The recovered spend key is fed to your callback (array search, bloom filter, database, etc).
+3. **Ownership Check:** The recovered spend key is passed to your callback (which could be an array search, bloom filter, database lookup, etc).
 4. **Amount Decryption:** If you own the output, RingCT amount decryption yields the true XMR received.

 ## Safety: Callback Reliability and Output Amount Limit

 ### About False Positives

-The accuracy of your scanning results fully depends on your callback function:

-- **Accurate Callbacks (array/database lookup):**
+**Important:**
+The block scanner does **not** know your subaddresses or their public spend keys, and holds no database or internal list of them.
+Instead, it relies entirely on your callback function to decide if any reconstructed spend key matches one of your subaddresses.
+Therefore, the accuracy of your scan depends fully on the callback you provide.

-  If your callback implements a precise match against your subaddress set or a wallet database, **your result will not contain any false positives**.
-Examples: direct in_array lookup, database query, or other accurate set membership functions.
+- If your callback is precise (like checking an array or a database), results will be reliable and contain no false positives.

-- **Probabilistic or Non-Precise Callbacks (e.g., bloom filter, heuristics):**
-  If you use a bloom filter or any approximate method in your callback, you may (rarely) get a small number of false positives—outputs which appear to belong to you but actually do not.
-These typically show unusually large (nonsensical) amounts and the public spend key won't truly be yours.
-To minimize risk, always perform a final check against your hard list or wallet DB after scanning.
+- If your callback is probabilistic or approximate (such as a bloom filter), you may get occasional false positives.
+In such cases, you must validate the scan results against your source of truth (your real subaddress set or wallet database) after the scan.

-This library also excludes any output with an amount above a configurable maximum (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR), since false positives (in the probabilistic case) tend to report enormous amounts.
+To further minimize accidental reporting, the scanner excludes outputs above a configurable safe maximum (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR), as false positives from probabilistic filters may appear with implausibly large amounts because they cannot be decrypted with your keys.

-**Summary:**
-- Use an exact database/array callback to ensure fully accurate output.
-- If using an approximate filter for speed in the callback, always double-check candidates on your true subaddress set post-scan.

 ## Performance